 When you check into a motel or a hotel, it’s a good idea to check for bed bugs, regardless of the cleanliness of the property.
 If you bring these home with you, they can be extremely difficult to get rid of.
 For more info, check out my guide to avoiding bed bugs while traveling.

-Hotels also tend to employ a larger staff base with designated roles for each employee.
+Hotels also tend to employ a larger staff with designated roles for each employee.
 Everyone performs their own job.
 There are door attendants, receptionists, bellboys, parking valets, housekeepers, managers, cooks, bartenders, and more.
-Hotel staff members are always dressed in uniform.
+In addition, hotel staff members are always dressed in uniform.

-On the other hand, motels usually have fewer staff members per shift and may not have the same level of professionalism or experience.
-Oftentimes, the employees were not formally trained in the hospitality industry.
+On the other hand, motels usually have fewer staff members per shift.
+They may not have the same level of professionalism or experience.
+Oftentimes, the employees are not formally trained in the hospitality industry.
 The same staff member may also perform multiple jobs.
 For example, at some small hotels, the person working reception may also help clean rooms and do maintenance tasks.